ttiny/prototype-js/README.md

 ```

 ### .extend()
-Will make functions's prototype to inherit from given parent's prototype and
+Will make function's prototype to inherit from given parent's prototype and
-optionaly define some methods.
+optionally define some methods.

 This function was meant for ES5 OOP syntax candy.
 It should not be used with ES6
 since ES6 has native class syntax.